Doing His Thing

 Doing His Thing is a 1969 studio album by Ray Charles, released by Tangerine Records.
 The cover artwork was by Lafayette Chew.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated July 26, 1969, peaking at No. 172 during a three-week run on the chart.

 Critical reception

-Reviewing in his January 1970 "Consumer Guide" column, The Village Voice critic Robert Christgau wrote of Charles and the LP: "It's so easy to forget what a genius he still is.
+In his January 1970 "Consumer Guide" column, The Village Voice critic Robert Christgau wrote of Charles and the LP: "It's so easy to forget what a genius he still is.
 No balladeering here, no Beatle-mongering, nothing but hard-bopping Ray Charles soul.
 Yeah."
 In The Rolling Stone Album Guide (1992), J. D. Considine said it marked a return to Charles' funkier style of music with "an album that's long on groove but short on songs (although the interplay between Charles and Jimmy Lewis on 'If It Wasn't for Bad Luck' is delightful)".